qsys/mod-metrics/README.md

 ## Default config:

     {
-       address  : "be.qsys",
+       address  : "be.qsys.metrics",
-       domain : "be.qsys"
+       domain : "be.qsys.metrics"
     }